Valerian: A Beautiful Mess is Still a Mess

 NOT RECOMMENDED FOR: Viewers who prize coherent storytelling over eye-popping imagery.

-Valerian and the City of a Thousand Planets, directed by Luc Besson, opens in theaters July 21, 2017.
+Valerian and the City of a Thousand Planets, directed by Luc Besson, opened in theaters July 21, 2017; available for home viewing November 21, 2017.
 It runs 137 minutes and stars Dane DeHaan, Cara Delevingne, Clive Owen, Rihanna, Herbie Hancock, Ethan Hawke and Rutger Hauer.
 Watch the trailer for Valerian and the City of a Thousand Planets here.

 Christian Hamaker brings a background in both Religion (M.A., Reformed Theological Seminary) and Film/Popular Culture (B.A., Virginia Tech) to his reviews.
 He still has a collection of more than 100 laserdiscs, and for DVDs patronizes the local library.
 Streaming?
 What is this "streaming" of which you speak?
 He'll figure it out someday.
 Until then, his preferred viewing venue is a movie theater.
 Christian is happily married to Sarah, a parent coach and author of [email protected] and Ending Sibling Rivalry.